excid3/rails/guides/source/getting_started.md

 Creating a Database Model
 -------------------------

+Active Record is a feature of Rails that maps relational databases to Ruby code.
+It helps generate the structured query language (SQL) for interacting with the database like creating, updating, and deleteing tables and records.
+Our application is using SQLite which is the default for Rails.

 Let's start by adding a database table to our Rails application to add products to our simple e-commerce store.

 ```bash